-Every year Americans pass platters of turkey, bowls of vegetables and boats of gravy, while gelatinous cylinders of cranberry sauce—their bellies banded with ridges from the cans in which they were entombed—sit untouched.
+Every year Americans pass platters of turkey, bowls of vegetables, and boats of gravy, while gelatinous cylinders of cranberry sauce—their bellies banded with ridges from the cans in which they were entombed—sit untouched.
 Sometimes, in a gesture to the beleaguered cook, a brave few plop some homemade chutney onto plates mounded with mashed potatoes and stuffing.
-Then, as with turkey-shaped oven mitts, all traces of the fruit disappear until next year.
+Then, as with turkey-shaped oven mitts, all traces of it disappear until the following year.

 Yes, cranberries are the neglected stepchild of the season.

 But if guests at the holiday table knew what went into growing the perfect scarlet berry, and if cooks understood the challenges of working with a fruit so sour it makes your jaw sing, the humble cranberry might just be looked upon as the noble autumnal fruit it is, right up there with quince, pomegranate, and persimmon.

 Considered one of three commercially important fruits native to North America and unknown to European settlers (the others are blueberries and Concord grapes), cranberries were used by Native Americans as food, dye, and medicine long before they were co-opted by Thanksgiving advocates.

 “No one knows for sure what the Pilgrims ate at that first meal,” said Roseann DeGrenier, who owns the Willows Cranberries farms here and in Plymouth, Mass., as she walked along one of her bogs.
 “But cranberries were definitely all around them.”